bogdan-szabo-sociomantic/ocean-1/README.rst

   The helper class SerializingMap and the template mixin MapExtension have been added, allowing easy integration of serialization functionality in existing map classes.
+  Extended the map serializer with version support similar to the struct loader and dumper.
+Includes automatic conversion from older versions to current ones.

 ``ocean.core.Array``
   Added functions ``startsWith`` & ``endsWith`` to check whether an array